Skip to content

 0.1.3 Acknowledgements

-The code review work for this book was completed by codingonion, Gonglja, gvenusleo, hpstory, justin‐tse, krahets, night-cruise, nuomi1, and Reanon (listed in alphabetical order).
+The code review work for this book was completed by coderonion, Gonglja, gvenusleo, hpstory, justin‐tse, khoaxuantu, krahets, night-cruise, nuomi1, Reanon and rongyi (listed in alphabetical order).
 Thanks to them for their time and effort, ensuring the standardization and uniformity of the code in various languages.

 Throughout the creation of this book, numerous individuals provided invaluable assistance, including but not limited to: